 - 1. Select File> Open Plan 🔲 and open a plan such as the Walkout Basement Tutorial plan. - 2.
 Select File> Save As and save the file using a new name. - 3.
-Select Window> Fill Window ... - 4.
+Select Window> Fill Window 🔼. - 4.
 Click the Active Layer Set Control drop-down and select "Plot Plan Set" from the list.
 Selecting this layer set turns off the display of layers that aren't necessary for a site plan, such as cabinets, millwork and door and window labels.
-See "Layer Sets" on page 145 of the Reference Manual. - 5.
+See "Layer Sets" on page 148 of the Reference Manual. - 5.
 Select File> Print> Drawing Sheet Setup and make sure that your Drawing Scale is correct in the Drawing Sheet Setup dialog.
 This will be the scale of the view once it is sent to layout.
-For a plot plan, a scale such as 1/8 or 1/16 inch = 1 ft works well.
+For a floor plan, 1/4 inch = 1ft is a typical scale; for a plot plan, a scale such as 1/8 or 1/16 inch = 1 ft works well.